 But the real challenge of living with PRP is maintaining a heathy spirit.
 It has been said that the most effective treatment option for PRP is a tincture of time and pinch of hope.
 While we have no control of time, we can certainly find hope.

-The PRP Facebook and RareConnect communities create a welcoming environment of kindred spirits — a Land of Hope.
+The PRP Facebook and RareConnect communities offer a welcoming environment of kindred spirits — a Land of Hope.
 Even though we each lay claim to our own unique version of PRP, we share a common bond.
 We are a community.
 A family.
 We are fellow travelers on the PRP journey from onset towards remission.

 The following are some of the most common challenges we face.